How to Fix “system32\config\systemprofile\Desktop” Error

 net localgroup administrators usernamehere /add

-This works for local accounts only.
-BUT you can switch your account to Microsoft should you wish on Windows 8/10 by using any app from the Windows Store (that will prompt you to sign into the Microsoft Account).
+This works exclusively for local accounts.
+However, should you wish, you can switch your account to Microsoft on Windows 8/10 by using any app from the Windows Store, which will prompt you to sign into the Microsoft Account.
 This is optional.
-Then, copy your data from the corrupt/previous profile by following these steps:
+Subsequently, you can copy your data from the corrupt or previous profile by following these steps:

-1. Hold Windows key and Press E to open windows explorer.
+1. Hold the Windows key and press E to open Windows Explorer.

 4. Uncheck the box by clicking on it next to Hide protected operating system files.